 My journey with fitness began with daily walking, and quickly progressed to running, with Bentley in the lead.
 It never mattered how fast I was running, if he was on the leash in front of me it was never fast enough.

-Running with Bentley taught me that it could be fun.
+Running with Bentley taught me one of the most valuable life lessons from a dog: that running could be fun.
 I starting competing in 5Ks and even ran a half marathon.

 Even though I was pushing my body past limits I’d never even approached before, I did it in a way that I could enjoy.
 I put my heart and soul into every run.